What do we look for when we search for a ‘trafficked’ girl?

 - 19 yr old Shizelle Hernandez was kidnapped 2011

 - there are videos gone viral circulating freely on some girls kidnapped and forced into porn

-Some of these girls were found by a few good women and men: Ajeda Daimond Patrick 15, sapphire Charles 15, Makayla Bobcombe 16 and Tamika Ramgoolam 16, Shania Lai 16, Semoy Ramdhanie, 13.
+Some of these girls who were found by a few good women and men: Ajeda Daimond Patrick 15, sapphire Charles 15, Makayla Bobcombe 16 and Tamika Ramgoolam 16, Shania Lai 16, Semoy Ramdhanie, 13.

-We might also learn form other countries to stop this crime: educate girls through schools.
+We might also learn from other countries to stop this crime through schools.
 In the US, many years ago, the school board decided to make sex education available to students as young as 11 in public schools, to make them aware not only of the dangers or early pregnancy or STDs, but more importantly to make girls and boys aware of their bodies and unwanted touching etc. Girls are made aware and taught to say ‘no’ to inappropriate behavior and to report things to school administration if something inappropriate happens that makes them uncomfortable.
 This is the reverse of grooming.